yuangan/VidFace/README.md

     CUDA_VISIBLE_DEVICES=0,1,2,3 python -m torch.distributed.launch --nproc_per_node=4 --master_port=4442 basicsr/test.py -opt options/test/VidFace/test_tufs145k_final.yml --launcher pytorch
     ```
 If you want to get the result of IJBC, plz download 'IJBC' from above driver and extract 'IJBC_128_96_new.zip' to VidFace fold.
 Then test by relace ```options/test/VidFace/test_ijbc_final.yml``` with  ```options/test/VidFace/test_tufs145k_final.yml```.

+## 🍇: Trained Model
+If you don't want to train it by yourself, we provide a trained VidFace with 600000 iters now. you can download from above link in 'model' folder.
+Move 'net_g_600000.pth' to './experiments/' then you can get the result in our paper during testing.